hesara/mcont/README.md

 Items whose beans do not have one of the properties of the container return null as the property value (from a read-only NullProperty).

 Properties of items in the container are only instantiated when they are accessed, leading to a lower initial memory and CPU overhead than Bean(Item)Container.
-However, the Property instances are not cleaned up so the memory usage can grow up to the size of a corresponding Bean(Item)Container.
+However, the Property instances are not cleaned up after access so the memory usage can grow up to a size approaching that of a corresponding Bean(Item)Container if the whole container is accessed.
+Some metadata are shared between items/properties (Method instances etc.) to reduce memory consumption.

-Note that the current version of ExtensibleBeanContainer requires explicit IDs for beans when adding them to the container.
-Future versions may support ID generators like BeanContainer does (and BeanItemContainer uses internally).
+Either explicit item IDs or an ID generator can be used as with BeanContainer.

 ### NullProperty